smart-data-lake/smart-data-lake/docs/reference/executionModes.md

 If the parameters `--partition-values` or `--multi-partition-values` are not specified, SDLB will process all available data.

 ### FailIfNoPartitionValuesMode
-The *FailIfNoPartitionValuesMode* enforces to specify partition values.
-It simply check if partition values are present and fail otherwise.
+The *FailIfNoPartitionValuesMode* enforces to specified partition values.
+It simply checks if partition values are present and fails otherwise.
-This is useful to prevent potential reprocessing of whole table through wrong usage.
+This is useful to prevent potential reprocessing of whole tables due to wrong usage.

 ### PartitionDiffMode: Dynamic partition values filter
 In contrast to specifying the partitions manually, you can let SmartDataLakeBuilder find missing partitions and set partition values automatically by specifying execution mode *PartitionDiffMode*.
 This mode has a couple of action to fine tune: